PrimeTimeTran/Worlds-Greatest-Todo-App/README.md

 #### Replace with your name and favorites!

-	> “I, Loi Tran, on July 17th 2019 promise to one day contribute something meaningful to this open source application.
+	> “I, Mai Hoang, on July 17th 2019 promise to one day contribute something meaningful to this open source application.
 I will help make the "Worlds greatest todo app."

+Deepak Chopra Red 2pac Pisces

 These emojis came from El Captain
 💪🙌👌